Get

 Lean Meat

-Venison is a lean meat, which means that it is lower in fat.
-Dogs do need certain levels of fat to thrive, particularly young and active dogs.
-However, too much fat can also be a bad thing.
+Venison is a lean meat, which means it is low in fat.
+All dogs, though particularly young and active dogs, need certain levels of fat to thrive.
+However, too much fat can also be bad.

 High levels of fat may lead to certain health conditions, like pancreatic problems.
-Overweight dogs may benefit from a lean protein source like venison, as it provides the protein they need without the extra calories from fat.
+Overweight dogs may benefit from a lean meat source like venison, as it provides the protein that they need without the extra calories from fat.

 Hypoallergenic